hyundai-robotics/doc-hi6-operation/book.md

 # 2.7.1 Jog Keys

 It will be used in manual mode.
-When you are holding the enabling switch while the motor is turned on, the &lt;enter&gt;, &lt;esc&gt;, and &lt;←/→&gt; keys and number keys on the teach pendant will operate as “jog keys.”
+When you are holding the enabling switch while the motor is turned on, the <<b>ENTER</b>>, &lt;esc&gt;, and &lt;←/→&gt; keys and number keys on the teach pendant will operate as “jog keys.”

 ![Figure 25 Jog Keys on the Teach Pendant](../../_assets/image_95.png)